PIDBG/sarscov2_transcriptomics/severity_analysis/README.md

 Differential expression analysis and pathway analysis to explore the changes in the host whole blood transcriptome as a result of varying COVID-19 severity.

+Functions are found in functions.R and code for generating results is in analysis.R